awsdocs/aws-java-developer-guide/doc_source/credentials.rst

 AWS Credentials File Format
 ---------------------------

-When you use the :code:`aws configure` command to create an AWS credentials file, the commmand creates a file with the following format.
+When you use the :code:`aws configure` command to create an AWS credentials file, the command creates a file with the following format.

 .. code-block:: ini